-- 1. Unhitch the mill from the vehicle. - 2.
-Lower and set the front outriggers.
-To lower the leg, first place a 19 socket wrench on the outrigger adjustment bolt and turn the bolt until the outrigger movable part reaches its highest position.
-Next pull the locking pin out of the outrigger hole.
+- 1. Pull the hand brake to prevent the sawmill from moving. - 1.
+Unhitch the mill from the vehicle. - 2.
+Lower and set the front fine adjust outriggers.
+To do this, first manually pull the locking pin out of the outrigger hole.
 When the outrigger contacts the ground, release the pin.
-Then place a 19 socket wrench on the outrigger adjustment bolt and turn the bolt until the locking pin enters the nearest outrigger hole.
+Then using a 19 wrench, turn the outrigger adjustment bolt until the locking pin enters the nearest outrigger hole.